-The diagram shown below gives additional dimensions primarily for the mounting arrangement using the OPTIONAL mounting bracket.
+The diagram shown below gives additional dimensions.

 4.4 Boiler location

 The appliance can be fitted to a mounting frame.
 The assembly or just the appliance should be mounted to a wall with sufficient bearing strength.
 In case of light wall constructions, resonance sounds may occur.